 Additional qualifications and experience

-In addition to qualifications obtained through learning, you may also need to get things like:
+In addition to qualifications obtained through learning, you may also need to get certificates like:

-An Australian driver's license and vehicle to transport clients to and from their home/residence
+- An Australian driver’s licence and vehicle to transport clients to and from their home/residence

-Normally these additional requirements will be listed in job descriptions and are required by many organisations to help protect the people that they are working with and that you would be providing care to.
+Normally these additional requirements will be listed in job descriptions and are required by many organisations to help protect the people that they are working with, which you would provide care to.

 What disability sector job would you want to work in?
-Tell us in the comments below or send an email to [email protected].
+Tell us in the comments below.